knpuniversity/symfony2-rest/knpu/episode3/links-via-annotations.md

 # Adding Links via Annotations

-Oh man, this chapter is will be one of my *favorite* ever to record, because we're going to do some sweet stuff with annotations.
+Oh man, this chapter will be one of my *favorite* ever to record, because we're going to do some sweet stuff with annotations.

 In `ProgrammerControllerTest`, we called this key `uri` because, well...why not?